 Most often birth injuries happen while the mother is in labor.
 During labor, it is extremely important that doctors constantly monitor the mother and the baby to make sure both are well.
 This includes monitoring heart rate, oxygen saturation, blood pressure, dilation as well as a number of other factors.

 Sometimes, natural childbirth is not possible and a quick decision must be made to deliver the baby by cesarean section.
 This is a procedure where the baby is delivered by surgical intervention instead of through the birth canal.
 Many birth injuries occur when the decision to deliver the baby through cesarean section is not made in time.
 In these cases, the baby’s oxygen supply can be cut off, causing hypoxic brain damage or death.
 In some cases, the baby can be too large to pass through the birth canal and may get stuck.

-Many Missouri child birth personal injury cases have been filed for cerebral palsy.
+Many childbirth personal injury cases have been filed by our St. Louis birth injury attorneys for cerebral palsy.
 “Cerebral” refers to the brain and “palsy” refers to movement.
 This condition is the result of damage to the motor centers of the brain.
-Later in life, the development of the bones is severely retarded.
+Later in life, the development of the bones is severely stunted.
 Unfortunately, there is no cure for cerebral palsy.